EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/configure_firmware.md

 <ImageCard :options="image_settings.configure_firmware_two"/>

+::: info
-> **Note**: These settings are applicable only when using Wi-Fi for communication with your computer.
+These settings are applicable only when using Wi-Fi for communication with your computer.
 If you are using USB, you can skip to reading about [Environments](#environments).
 :::

 Replace the placeholder text with your correct SSID (WiFi access point name), and password respectfully.